holographicSol/iCUEDisplay/README.md

 [AUTOMATIC BACKLIGHT: User may set a time for the backlight to turn on and off and may optionally enable the backlight manually]

 --------------------------------------------------------------------------------------------------------------------------------------------
-      BUG REPORTS
+      BUG REPORTS & FEATURE REQUESTS
-[BUG REPORTS may be submitted to holographic.sol@gmail.com and will gratefully accepted and reveiwed]
+[Bug reports & Feature requests may be submitted to holographic.sol@gmail.com and will gratefully accepted and reveiwed]